© Matthias Desmet

 JOANNA MALINOWSKA & C.T.
 JASPER

 With Who's Afraid of Natasha?
 Joanna Malinowska and C.T.
 Jasper explore the idea of collective consciousness.
 Natasha is the nickname of a statue that could be admired on a square in Gdynia for many years.
 When the communist Soviet era ended in Poland, the sculpture was moved to a less prominent spot in the city.
-The monument was initially erected as a personification of a regime that oppressed its people.
-This was the reason behind the statue's disappearance after the Russian occupation.
+The monument was from its erection on seen as personification of a regime that oppressed the people.
+This was the reason behind the statue's dislocation after the Fall of the Soviet Union.
 Natasha still brings back a lot of memories.
 Natasha will be coming to the Beguinage in Bruges for a brief spell.
 In the form of a replica and a film, this anonymous woman is gradually revealing herself to us.
 In collaboration with the embassy of Poland.

 6.30 a.m. > 6.30 p.m.